ziruihao/twitter-stream-algorithms/streaming_algorithms/README.md

         pass
 ```

+### Word Matching

+After running the stream for a lot of tweets, I realized there's a lot of close matches between words, such as `COVID-19` versus `covid`.
+If applicable, each algorithm will first check for any close word matches on the arrival of a new token.

 ## Word to Number

 Words are hashed to a 16-bit integer using Python's classic `hash` functionality.
 I tried implementing other hasing techniques, found in [`word_to_number.py`](../word_to_number.py), but found this to be the fasted and most space-efficient while preserving as much uniqueness as possible.